thedyingofthelight/AlignmentBenchmarking/README.md

 # Overview

 The datasets used in this project are publicly available at https://www.ncbi.nlm.nih.gov/sra.
 In this project, I utilized 3 SRA Whole Genome Sequencing datasets for each of the 3 kinds of read types assessed (Illumina, Nanopore, PacBio).
+The .fastq and output .sam files are ridiculously huge so I do not have them on this repo.

 **Illumina**